Stomachache: what you should know

 Diverticulosis happens when a growth on the intestinal wall (diverticulum) becomes inflamed.
 If a diverticulum becomes damaged enough to cause an abscess: nausea, vomiting and fever can add on to the pain and require surgery.

 Follow a candida diet to fight inflammation and toxicity.
 I have one here full of recipes and aromatic remedies

 They are the most common inflammatory bowel diseases.

-They are manifested by pain in the abdomen, diarrhea, anemia and sometimes rectal bleeding, weight loss.
+They are manifested by pain in the abdomen, diarrhea, anemia and sometimes rectal bleeding, and weight loss.

 Most of the time, it’ll take two erroneous diagnosis before arriving at either of these diseases, because “we first think” of appendicitis, irritable bowel syndrome, ulcers or stomach flu.

-Conventional medicine likes surgery to deal with ulcerative colitis…so it is worth trying alternative approaches first.
+Conventional medicine leans on surgery to deal with ulcerative colitis… so it is worth trying alternative approaches first.

 What to do : two weeks of juice fast to reboot your immunity, if possible with bone broth.

-Some think that going to the bathroom 3 times a week is normal … in my books, if we do not go 2-3 times a day, we are constipated.
+Some think that going to the bathroom 3 times a week is normal … in my book, if we do not go 2-3 times per day, we are constipated.

-I meet a lot of chronically constipated who want to get rid of their pimples on the face, their stomach ache, their headaches, and have no idea that if they were not constipated they would have none of these symptoms.
+I meet a lot of chronically constipated who want to get rid of their pimples, stomach ache, headaches, and have no idea that if they weren’t constipated they wouldn’t have these symptoms.